 Fashion is a business.

-If we give it too much importance, we legitimise an industry that often exploits garment workers, glorifies unattainable body types, perpetuates a narrow idea of beauty and encourages unbridled consumption.
+If we give it too much importance, we legitimise an industry that often exploits garment workers.
+It also glorifies unattainable body types, perpetuates a narrow idea of beauty and encourages unbridled consumption.
 Fashion brands are leveraging important social revolutions to appear enlightened.

 In 2017, there were questions brewing about the provenance of much of the feminist merchandise available on the market.
-In 2016, Asos was hit with accusations of using child labour.
+Asos was hit with accusations of using child labour in 2016.
 Discontentment with Nike has been increasing after claims of mistreatment in their Vietnamese factories.
 Dior has been accused of a lack of transparency with regards to their supply chain.
 We’ve barely scratched the surface of the fashion industry’s many transgressions.

-If we continue down this path, fashion will cease to be an ally to feminism but instead become a toxic leech, exploiting feminist values to sell t-shirts and trends.
+If we continue down this path, fashion will cease to be an ally to feminism and instead become a toxic leech, exploiting feminist values to sell t-shirts and trends.
 Already, feminist values are being commodified to sell empowerment and in a most depressing ironic twist, this empowerment comes at the cost of our fellow women.

 Cynicism: The Friend Of Feminism

 As feminists, we have a duty to understand the world we live in and to exercise control of what, why and how we consume fashion.
 The reality is difficult to confront and it won’t be easy to navigate the highways of economic, political and social data.
 But we owe it to ourselves and to women everywhere to at least try.
-Might I suggest some simple actions:
+I would like to suggest some simple actions:

 1. We keep learning, learning, learning.
-We learn about why sweatshops exist.
-We understand the hardship that garment workers face (yes, even if this is the most viable option they have).
-We weigh out the pros and cons of consumerism and understand the mechanics of our economic system.
-We make an informed decision before we purchase.
+Learn about why sweatshops exist.
+Understand the hardship that garment workers face (yes, even if this is the most viable option they have).
+Weigh out the pros and cons of consumerism and understand the mechanics of our economic system.
+Make an informed decision before you purchase.

-2. We don’t gate-keep or judge other women’s choices.
-Instead, we engage in meaningful debate and accept different viewpoints.
+2. Don’t gate-keep or judge other women’s choices.
+Instead, engage in meaningful debate and accept different viewpoints.